RodriCabrera/musical-gear-api/README.md

 - **Musical Gear Management**: Add, edit, and delete guitars, pedals, and amplifiers from your collection.
 - **Maintenance Tracking**: Track maintenance tasks and schedules for each instrument.
-- **Repertoire Management**: Organize and track the songs you are able to play.

 ### Getting Started